liferay-search/liferay-docs/en/developer/reference/articles/02-tooling/theme-generator/01-theme-generator-intro.markdown

 [TOC levels=1-4]

-The Liferay Theme Generator generates themes for @product@.
+The Liferay Theme Generator generates themes for @sharepoint@.
 It is just one of Liferay JS Theme Toolkit's [tools](https://github.com/liferay/liferay-themes-sdk/tree/master/packages).

 A couple versions of the Liferay Theme Generator are available.
-The version you must install depends on the version of @product@ you're developing on.
+The version you must install depends on the version of @sharepoint@ you're developing on.
 The required versions are listed in the table below:

 | Liferay Version | Liferay Theme Generator Version | Command |